huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 # Guidance

-Text Generation Inference (TGI) now supports [JSON and regex grammars](#grammar-and-constraints) and [tools and functions](#tools-and-functions) to help developer guide LLM responses to fit their needs.
+Text Generation Inference (TGI) now supports [JSON and regex grammars](#grammar-and-constraints) and [tools and functions](#tools-and-functions) to help developers guide LLM responses to fit their needs.

 These feature are available starting from version `1.4.3`.
 They are accessible via the [text_generation](https://pypi.org/project/text-generation/) library and is compatible with OpenAI's client libraries.
 The following guide will walk you through the new features and how to use them!